natemow/natemow.github.io/index.md

 The {% include brand.html %} README first came online in 1999; the project itself was first conceived in 1978.
 Both the README and project have been intermittently offline since.

-The README was initially created more or less as a programming sandbox, resume and sometimes-blog for a human called "Nate Mow".
+The README was initially created more or less as a programming and design sandbox, resume and sometimes-blog for a human called "Nate Mow".
 The README may continue to retain some of those features in current and future iterations.

 Over the years, the {% include brand.html %} project has slowly evolved in to we are not exactly sure what yet.